-Modernism as a concept; its beginnings as a major aesthetic and philosophical revolt, and its evolution as it is reflected in the literary works of British, of American, or of International Literature.
+Modernism as a concept; its beginnings as a major aesthetic and philosophical revolt, and its evolution as it is reflected in the literary works of International Literature.

 Classic Literature of Western World (3)

 Designed to familiarize the student with the classic works of the Western World from Dante and Moliere to more recent authors such as Sartre and Simone de Beauvoir.
 Works selected represent the various literary movements of the Western World.